 Magna International Inc already supplies major vehicle makers – including Mercedes-Benz – with powertrain components and has developed electrification capabilities to help automakers achieve a zero-emission future.
-The latest initiative is Magna’s new eBeam technology.
+The latest initiative is Magna’s new EtelligentForce technology.

-It’s designed to integrate with a full battery electric or hybrid powertrain system and can be fitted to high-payload vehicles, such as RAM, Ford and GM 2500-series and 3500-series US-market pickups.
+The initial models are designed to integrate with a full battery electric or hybrid powertrain system and can be fitted to high-payload vehicles, such as RAM, Ford and GM 2500-series and 3500-series US-market pickups.

 This approach presents an economical solution that helps bring new electrified trucks to market more quickly, while also preserving towing and payload capabilities.